dqveha/homemade-dictionary/README.md

 ## Known Issues:

-1. Changing a word/definition with a blank entry will show up as an empty bullet.
-2. Manually changing the URL to redirect onto different view pages may not work as intended (e.g., After adding a word, the `/words/1` pathway works but `/words/1/` does not).
+1. Manually changing the URL to redirect onto different view pages may not work as intended (e.g., After adding a word, the `/words/1` pathway works but `/words/1/` does not).
-3. Please open a pull request if you have any issues!
+2. Please open a pull request if you have any issues!

 ---